-- Palsgaard's Occupational Safety and Health (OSH) organisation comprises working environment committees at Palsgaard A/S. It handles workplace issues related to day-to-day operations, as well as workplace risk assessments, industrial accidents and pear-misses. - The work environment committee has representatives from top management, managers and employees for each of the working environment groups.
+- Palsgaard's Occupational Safety and Health (OSH) organisation comprises working environment committees at Palsgaard A/S. It handles workplace issues related to day-to-day operations, as well as workplace risk assessments, industrial accidents and near-misses - The work environment committee has representatives from top management, managers and employees for each of the working environment groups.
 Its aim is to increase awareness on health and safety, reducing the risk for OSH accidents - Nexus A/S has its own OSH organisation that works closely with Palsgaard's organisation, sharing experiences and advice on health and safety issues

 Safety at work has been a global strategic focus area for several years.
-We experienced a raise in numbers of accidents at our largest site in Denmark a couple of years ago.
 This is one of the reasons why we initiated a stronger and continued focus with many supporting activities.
 Among others these included: more focus on safety culture and near-miss incidents, preventive measures and an improved safety introduction course.
-We are happy to have obtained a 50% reduction in the number of workplace accidents in Denmark in 2019 compared to 2018 but we continue to implement activities for supporting a downward curve on work related accidents globally.
+Through a number of initiatives we aim to improve the safety behaviour of all employees.
+Our overall safety recommendations to employees: Take no risks, report near-misses, prevent accidens and search for improvements during your working day.